-The first basic rule is that you must never simultaneously share a libcurl handle (be it easy or multi or whatever) between multiple threads.
-Only use one handle in one thread at any time.
-You can pass the handles around among threads, but you must never use a single handle from more than one thread at any given time.
+The first basic rule is that you must never share a libcurl handle (be it easy or multi or whatever) between multiple threads.
+Only use one handle in one thread at a time.

 libcurl is completely thread safe, except for two issues: signals and SSL/TLS handlers.
-Signals are used for timing out name resolves (during DNS lookup) - when built without c-ares support and not on Windows.
+Signals are used timeouting name resolves (during DNS lookup) - when built without c-ares support and not on Windows..